Instructional Support

 Collegiate Science & Technology Entry Program (CSTEP)

 Funded by a grant from the New York State Department of Education, CSTEP fosters academic excellence by ensuring students have the support services, summer programming, financial assistance, and career and research opportunities they need to succeed.
+We are an academic support program on campus and all students must be enrolled full-time every semester, identify as a NY resident, maintain a 2.5 GPA or above, attend 2 CSTEP events per semester, and obtain an internship or research experience before graduation.
 Most importantly, CSTEP students are part of a vibrant community of scholars who dream, serve, and achieve together as they pursue their professional goals.
 By graduation, students in CSTEP are highly prepared to enter the workforce and pursue graduate work in their field of study.
+We offer services such as test prep, emergency funds, travel funds, and so much more.

 STEM Resource Center